Can You Freeze Masa for Tamales

 Masa for Tamales

-It doesn’t matter if you’re using fresh masa or masa harina that you buy from tortillerias or grocery stores.
-That masa needs to have lots of flavor – run away from recipes that tell you to use water instead of broth!
+Whether you’re using fresh masa or masa harina from a tortillería or grocery store, it needs real flavor, run away from any recipe that tells you to use water instead of broth!

-🌿Don’t worry I’ve got a great recipe with simple steps that you can follow to make the most delicious masa for tamales, check out my recipe Masa For Tamales (No Lard Recipe).
+🌿Don’t worry, I’ve got a great recipe with simple steps for making the most delicious masa for tamales, check out my Masa For Tamales Recipe.

 Types of Masa Flour

-Before we get to the best methods for freezing masa for tamales, let me share some important information about the types of masa that can be used for making authentic Mexican tamales.
+Before we get to the best methods for freezing masa for tamales, here’s some important background on the types of masa used for authentic Mexican tamales.

 Fresh corn masa to make tamales dough inside a white and orange bowl.